Travel Requirements, Made Simple

 Some destinations require or recommend certain vaccines, health forms, or proof of coverage.

-• Customs restrictions
+• Customs restrictions (what you can bring in)

-• Entry forms
+• Entry forms or digital arrival cards

-• Travel declarations
+• Health declarations (if required)

-• Tourist taxes
+• Tourist taxes (paid at check-in or arrival)

-• Proof of accommodations
+• Proof of onward travel or accommodations (occasionally requested)

 These details matter—and they’re easy to miss without guidance.